 I would also call out the Shared Source Initiative as probably being the manifestation of our interest and our response in terms of the open source community.

 I see SCA as being more of a reaction to the heavyweight nature of J2EE and the big container model.
 I see SCA as being more of an acknowledgment of the lightweight models like Spring.
 Certainly if you look at our container models going back, the lightweight nature of the container model is something we've been able to do for a very long time.
 I think from a mindset perspective, SCA is more of the community walking away from J2EE and the complexity and coming more into our view of the world.

 I believe in loose coupling.
 I believe in simplicity.
 I think what XML has given us is the ability to connect, to communicate.
 It's really been the linchpin of service-orientation.
 We talk about services as though they are abstract things, but I think we have to agree that the success of service orientation has certainly been due to things like XML and SOAP, so from that perspective I would certainly agree with that.
-Are there any particular tools you think will drive more users into a loosely coupled mindset?

 I think the key is going to be using models.
 And again, not using single-language models like UML, but using domain-specific models – models for the developers, models for the architects to address the business requirements, models for the infrastructure architects to map and design onto the operation infrastructure.
 I believe that is going to be the place where we can truly realize the ability to map from the business requirements down to the operations.
 There are other things that will happen, but in my view they are much less interesting and important.

 In some ways I think it already has.
 There are customers who are having extraordinary success with service orientation.
 However, the customers that are being truly successful are those that have business value as the higher element.
 The customers that I see struggling with service orientation are those who put IT first or who put architecture first.
 I lead the architecture team at Microsoft, but I will be the first to tell you that architecture is not the end goal.
 Customers don't want SOA.
 Customers want business value.
 For service orientation to create business value, it has to exploit new business opportunities.
 Being more agile, that's the value.
 I have a hard time when customers tell me we have this maturity model for SOA, because the endgame is not how sophisticated or how complex or how elegant your architecture is, the endgame is tell me what business value you created.